-The Houston law firm of Robert Reid McInvale helps clients understand custody laws in order to better anticipate the outcome of their custodial situation.
+The Houston law firm of Robert Reid McInvale helps clients understand child custody laws in order to better anticipate the outcome of their custodial situation.
 Child custody is a hot-button issue for divorcing parents and the law that governs who gets custody under what situations can be difficult to understand.
 A compassionate attorney can make it easier.

 The official policy of Texas is intended to assure that the child has frequent contact with both parents (providing each has the ability to act in the best interests of the child), provide a safe, stable environment for the child, and encourage parents to share in the rights and duties of raising their child even after their marriage has ended.